 An Anxiety Disorder that Affects Work vs. Workplace Anxiety

 When it comes to discerning between these two types of anxiety, the most important factors to consider are the intensity of their symptoms, their impact on daily functioning, and how consistently they occur.
 While experiencing some moments of anxiety is quite normal, anxiety disorders will typically be all-consuming and will include chronic, excessive, and —at times — debilitating symptoms.
+You may be seeking ways to overcome workplace anxiety, when in fact it may be a different sort of anxiety altogether.
 If an individual cannot perform their daily personal or professional activities as usual, it is probably worth visiting a mental health professional to understand if what they are experiencing is an anxiety disorder.

 Signs and Symptoms of Workplace Anxiety